 In our RTL design methodology, we provide manual scheduling and binding for the designers to make decision for scheduling and binding.
 But manual scheduling and binding takes too much time for the designers to do and is tedious and error-prone task.
 We will provide automatic scheduling and binding tools by RTL plugins.

-Note that if reader is not interested in how to do manual schedulbinding, she he this directly ing and or can skip section to go Section 4.4.2 Schedule and bind automatically (page 200).
+Note that if reader is not interested in how schedulto do manual and binding, she or he can skip this section go directly ing to Section 4.4.2 Schedule and bind automatically (page 192).